The Joy of Growing Citrus Trees

 I have two trees – a Meyer lemon and a brand new ‘Trovita’ orange tree.
 I use the citrus in all kinds of fun ways and the trees have become a family pleasure.

 As a child in California, we always had citrus trees in our backyard.
 I would pick lemons from my favorite tree just off the back patio.
-Later, we moved to a larger ranch-style home that had several citrus trees.
+Later, we moved to a larger ranch-style home that had several citrus.
 I honestly never paid much attention to them, because as a teenager I had more important things to think about – like boys and how to get perfect-perm for my hair (it was the 80’s).

 As the blooms fade, tiny green fruit is left behind, which are baby citrus fruit.
-However, as spring progresses, some of the small, green fruit drop to the ground.
+When spring progresses, some of the small, green fruit drop to the ground.
 Not surprisingly, this concerns gardeners who don’t understand why.

 For those of you who have young citrus trees, I want to warn you that most of the little green fruit will drop.
-Citrus trees need a large root system and a lot of leaves to support a good amount of fruit and that only comes with age.
+Citrus tree need a large root system and a lot of leaves to support a good amount of fruit and that only comes with age.
 So, if you see tiny, green citrus on the ground every spring – don’t panic.
 It is all part of the normal cycle of growing citrus.